Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You have to make time, even for something as universal as staring at the stars."
+> "There are more quarrels smothered by just shutting your mouth, and holding it shut, than by all the wisdom in the world."
-> — **W.P.
-Kinsella**
+> — **Henry Ward Beecher**

 ---